monasca/monasca-docker/README.md

 # Development/Test Workflows
 `TODO`

+## Tooling
+  - [nsenter](https://github.com/jpetazzo/nsenter) allows you to attach to running containers.
+Docker is working on this functionality natively but isn't there yet.
+    - Run like `docker-enter my_container /bin/bash1`

 # Building Docker Images
 The majority of the installation work is done via chef-solo leveraging the same cookbooks used for vagrant and test baremetal setups.
 The actual building of images is done with standard docker commands leveraging the various Dockerfiles.